The Minox shutter blade mechanism

 Before we go into the details check out the excellent animation of the Minox shutter blades by Tristan da Cunha:

 Also note the two green pins on the right.
-They are then crucial for controlling the selected exposure times.
+They are crucial for controlling the selected exposure times.
 The same in reality:

-The blades
+The shutter blades

 The two blades lie one above the other in front of the lens.
 The opening blade (1) lies next to the lense, the closing blade lies above.
 They are made of 0.4 mm thick stainless steel and weigh just 0.08 g (own measurements).

 In the next image we see the same, but with shutter blades.
 You can clearly see how the pins hold the shutter blades in place.
-The top sheet of the plate guide has been removed so that you can see the blades better.
+The top sheet of the blade guide has been removed so that you can see the blades better.

 The spring hooking arm connected to the tension springs is firmly hooked to the lower part of the housing, which releases the lens and viewfinder when the camera is pulled apart, thereby putting tension on the tension springs of the blades.